Are you planning to have a natural birth? Here are 10 essentials for experiencing your beautiful natural birth comfortably. Number six is surprising!

 I learned so many things from my first labor and can’t wait to do it again so I can change some things.

-For example, I can’t stress how important it is to replenish during labor…. and I know, it’s the LAST thing we want to do but it’s so vital.
+For example, I can’t stress how important it is to replenish during labor whether you are planning a natural birth or not…. and I know, it’s the LAST thing we want to do but it’s so vital.
 I went nearly NINE hours without food/drink, which only made things worse.
 I will never forget when my doula gave me some apple juice and the change that took place.
 All of a sudden I had ENERGY.
 I had glucose running through my veins and an instant boost to my delivery.
-So, I will be sure to drink lots of fluids during labor next time… I think liquid nourishment is probably better than a lot of food since it’s easier on the body and we’re pretty preoccupied to stop and eat.
+So, I will be sure to drink lots of fluids during labor next time… I think liquid nourishment is probably better than a lot of food since it’s easier on the body and we’re pretty preoccupied to stop and eat anyway.

-8. Homeopathy – Bring.
+Bring.
 On.
 The.
 Drugs.
-(Natural, of course ).
+(Natural, of course 🙂 ).
 Keep in mind, I’m not a doctor so consult with your health care provider before using any of these remedies.

 - To help your cervix dilate, try Caullophyllum 200C or Cimicifuga 200C.

 - Taking Gelsemium 30C and Pulsatilla 30C every few hours can help keep labor progressing nicely.